quickbrnfx/medical-device-reference-platform/decisions/DECISION_LOG.md

 - Justified
 - Reviewable

-Major engineering decisions should be supported by documented analysis before implementation begins.
+Significant engineering decisions should be supported by documented analysis before implementation begins.

-Where appropriate, engineering analyses (Decision Analyses) evaluate alternatives, while Architecture Decision Records (ADRs) record the accepted decision.
+Where appropriate:

+- **Decision Analyses (DAs)** evaluate engineering alternatives and trade-offs.
+- **Architecture Decision Records (ADRs)** document the accepted engineering decision and establish the engineering baseline.

 ---